+Medical Laboratory Technicians are problem solvers, like challenges and responsibility, are accurate and reliable, work well under pressure, communicate well, set high standards for themselves, are facinated by science.
 A Medical Laboratory Technician performs routine clinical laboratory tests in all areas of the clinical laboratory.
 An MLT searches for basic causes to the presence, absence, extent and cause of diseases.
 Qualifications of this highly skilled individual include being dedicated and self-motivated with a keen commitment to accuracy and precision to ensure quality patient outcomes.
-MLT's work in a variety of laboratory environments including hospitals, clinics, doctor's offices, research, technical, sales and reference labs in both private and public sectors.
+MLT's work in a variety of laboratory environments including hospitals, clinics, doctor's offices, research, technical, sales, and reference labs in both private and public sectors.

 Student Background Studies: Minnesota law requires that any person who provides services that involve direct contact with patients and residents at a health care or child care facility licensed by the Minnesota Department of Health have a background study conducted by the state.
 An individual who is disqualified from having direct patient contact as a result of a background study, and whose disqualification is not set aside by the Commissioner of Health, will not be permitted to participate in a clinical internship in a Minnesota licensed health care or child care facility.
 Failure to participate in a clinical internship required by the academic program could result in ineligibility to qualify for a degree from that program.

 NAACLS (National Accrediting Agency for Clinical Laboratory Sciences)

 Upon graduation from the Medical Laboratory Technician program at South Central College, students are eligible to take a national certification examination given by the American Society of Clinical Pathology (ASCP) and become certified as a Medical Laboratory Technician.